DjangoGirls/tutorial/authentication_authorization/README.md

  - need a username and password to log in,
  - need to be logged in to add/edit/publish(/delete) posts
  - and can log out again

- Treat yourself to a drink now because now your page is both great and secured!